 presses blade against Lara's throat, drawing blood

 Sadachiyo was just as cruel, if not moreso, where Fujiko was concerned.
 He initially dismissed her, after he and his assassins crashed their hotel room.
-However, he wasn't as kind when he caught her snooping around Jean Pierre's hideout, having witnessed Zora's murder.
-Following her capture and subsequent questioning, Jean Pierre gives Sadachiyo the go ahead to torture her.
+However, he wasn't as kind when he caught her snooping around his hideout, having witnessed Zora's murder.
+Following her capture and subsequent questioning, the Big Bad gives Sadachiyo the go ahead to torture her.

 Sadachiyo cracks whip, exposing Fujiko's breast